csci-2479-sp-2022/tool-exchange/README.md

 2. clone this repo: `git clone git@github.com:csci-2479-sp-2022/tool-exchange.git`
 3. go into the project: `cd tool-exchange`
 4. copy the `.env.example` file to `.env`
+5. make sure the DB_HOST in your `.env` file is set to `mysql`
-5. run the following docker command to install our Sail dependencies:
+6. run the following docker command to install our Sail dependencies:
 ```
 docker run --rm \
     -u "$(id -u):$(id -g)" \